 Terms and definitions

-The terminology used in this Recommendation conforms to the International Vocabulary of Basic and General Terms in Metrology (VIM) [6] and the International Vocabulary of Legal Metrology (VIML) [7].
-Terminology from OIML International Document D 11 General requirements for measuring instruments – Environmental conditions [8], and OIML International Document D 31 General requirements for software controlled measuring instruments [9] is also applicable particularly for 7.3 Requirements for software-controlled meters.
+The terminology used in this Recommendation conforms to the International Vocabulary of Basic and General Terms in Metrology (VIM) [10] and the International Vocabulary of Legal Metrology (VIML) [11].
+Terminology from OIML International Document D 11 General requirements for measuring instruments – Environmental conditions [12], and OIML International Document D 31 General requirements for software-controlled measuring instruments [13] is also applicable particularly for 7.3 Software requirements.
 In addition, for the purposes of this Recommendation, the following definitions shall apply.

 Meters and their constituents